230140111021tej/Finfet_7nm/README.md

 ---

-Drain current (Id) is the main indicator of how much charge the device can drive/sink, directly related to switching speed and logic strength.
-Higher Id generally means faster and stronger switching, but also more dynamic power use.

----

 ### Drain Current

 *This plot shows the inverter drain current during switching cycles, which directly indicates its drive capability, dynamic power usage, and overall logic strength.*

 ![Drain Current](./Images/Drain%20current.png)

----

-Output resistance determines how much the output voltage will droop or rise as external load changes.
-Lower resistance is preferable for strong logic levels and high fan-out circuits.

 ---